Ciphranova-LLC/ExoServe/README.md

 Special care was used to ensure the stack remains lightweight, dependency-free where possible, and highly customizable.

 - **Frontend:** Built with **Vanilla JS**, HTML, and CSS.
-No heavy frameworks (like React or Vue) or package managers (like npm) are required.
+No heavy framework or package managers are required.
 The native Web Crypto API is used for all hashing and AES encryption.
 - **Backend:** Built with **Python Flask**.
 Keeps the server logic simple, readable, and highly extensible for home lab environments.

 ## The Fine Print

-While the server has zero knowledge of file contents, file names, and directory topology, metadata could be ascertained by monitoring live network traffic or observing file attributes.
+While the server has zero knowledge at rest (file contents, file names, and directory topology), metadata could be ascertained while the data is in transit by monitoring live network traffic.

-For example, assume there is a 400 MB file that a client is streaming in small chunks.
-A bad actor could conclude that the encrypted blob is some video.
-Likewise, the bad actor can conclude that the previous hash accessed using the `/node` route is the directory containing that video file.

-Despite this, the bad actor cannot conclude the contents or exact file format from this metadata.
-Furthermore, the body of each request is not logged or otherwise stored on disk under normal configuration.
-This means that the malicious networking monitoring would need to occur as the client is active or the server would need to be previously compromised.
+This is a standard convenience-versus-security tradeoff.
+The alternative is to:

+- Have the client wholly download all files to mitigate streaming metadata leakage.
+- Chunk files on the server to mitigate file size metadata leakage.
+- Generate dummy traffic to obfuscate sequentially requested chunks being related.
+- Throttle requests to a constant bitrate to mitigte rapidly requested chunks being related

-This is a standard convenience-versus-security tradeoff; the alternative is to have the client wholly download all files, including video files.
-It is not currently on the roadmap to allow the user to make this decision, since the experience would be sluggish and still leaves the file size as a point of metadata.
+This design is not currently on the roadmap, since the experience would be sluggish.